 The University is offering candidates the choice to complete their stipulated two-year requirement in extended time, i.e. either in three or four years.
 Health professionals, with other responsibilities and commitments who wish to upgrade their qualifications, are able to benefit from the part-time programme to complete the required courses in three or four years instead of two years.
 Additional details regarding this option are available from the Programme Director and Programme Office housed within the department of Community Health Sciences (CHS).

-For further information please review the Programme Information Booklet and How to Apply page.
+For further information please review the Programme Information Booklet.
 You can also reach us via the following contact details:

 Graduate Programme Admission Office